top of page

 Cathy Hughes – Pioneering Black Media

-As the founder and chairperson of Urban One (formerly Radio One), Cathy Hughes revolutionized Black media.
-Her efforts have provided a platform for Black voices and culture, ensuring authentic representation in radio and television.
+Cathy Hughes, the founder and chairperson of Urban One, formerly Radio One, revolutionized Black media.
+Her efforts have created a platform for Black voices and culture, ensuring authentic representation in radio and television.

 Bozoma Saint John – A Marketing Powerhouse

-Bozoma Saint John has made her mark as a top marketing executive for brands like Pepsi, Apple Music, Uber, and Netflix.
-Her fearless approach to branding and storytelling has redefined the industry.
+Bozoma Saint John has made her mark as a top marketing executive for brands such as Pepsi, Apple Music, Uber, and Netflix.
+Her fearless approach to branding and storytelling has redefined the marketing industry.

 Mellody Hobson – Driving Financial Empowerment

 As Co-CEO and President of Ariel Investments, Mellody Hobson is a trailblazer in the finance world.
-She has been a strong advocate for financial literacy and investment opportunities for underrepresented communities.
+She advocates for financial literacy and investment opportunities for underrepresented communities.
+Her work embodies the essence of financial empowerment.

 Angel Rich – Championing Financial Technology

 Angel Rich, known as the "next Steve Jobs" of financial literacy, has developed innovative tools to improve economic access for underserved communities.
-Her work in fintech continues to bridge wealth gaps.
+Her contributions in fintech are pivotal in bridging wealth gaps.

 The McBride Sisters – Revolutionizing the Wine Industry

-Robin and Andréa McBride are changing the face of the wine industry with McBride Sisters Wine Company, the largest Black-owned wine company in the U.S. Their brand champions inclusivity and diversity in winemaking.
+Robin and Andréa McBride are changing the face of the wine industry with their venture, McBride Sisters Wine Company.
+As the largest Black-owned wine company in the U.S., their brand champions inclusivity and diversity in winemaking.

 Kim Roxie – Revolutionizing Clean Beauty

-Kim Roxie, the founder of Lamik Beauty, is transforming the beauty industry with her commitment to clean, vegan cosmetics for women of color.
-Recognizing the lack of representation in mainstream beauty brands, she created Lamik to celebrate diversity and empower women to embrace their natural beauty.
-Her brand is a testament to innovation, inclusivity, and the power of purpose-driven entrepreneurship.
+Kim Roxie, the founder of Lamik Beauty, is transforming the beauty industry with clean, vegan cosmetics designed for women of color.
+Recognizing the lack of representation in mainstream beauty brands, she created Lamik to celebrate diversity and empower women.
+Her work highlights innovation and purpose-driven entrepreneurship.

 Empowering the Next Generation

-These women exemplify what it means to break barriers, create wealth, and uplift communities.
-Their journeys remind us that success is not just about individual achievement—it’s about opening doors for others and redefining possibilities.
+These remarkable women exemplify what it means to break barriers, create wealth, and uplift communities.
+Their journeys remind us that success is not solely about individual achievement.
+It is also about opening doors for others and redefining what is possible.

-At The BBFG, we celebrate and support Black Owned Businesses and women entrepreneurs year-round, recognizing that their contributions are vital to our collective progress.
-As we honor these trailblazers, we encourage aspiring entrepreneurs to follow in their footsteps, embrace innovation, and continue building legacies of excellence.
+At BBFG, we celebrate and support Black-owned businesses and women entrepreneurs year-round.
+Their contributions are vital to our collective progress.
+As we honor these trailblazers, we encourage aspiring entrepreneurs to follow in their footsteps, embrace innovation, and build legacies of excellence.

 Join the Conversation!